 A Tale of the Consumer and the Consumed

 ike inakami is a veteran in the consumed products space with a well-honed palette in the dried and fermented theobroma cacao seed and a specialization in its pelletized forms.
 Or M&M’s in the common vernacular.
 He is well-known for managing a supply chain that keeps Silicon Valley engineers energized with M&M’s varieties spanning the classic Milk Chocolate to the flavorful Pumpkin Spice Latte.
-Mike also has an extensive background in consumer electronics, in particular media technologies, and has held various engineering and management roles.
+Mike also has an extensive background in consumer electronics, in particular media technologies, and has held various engineering and management roles in that space.
 From media workstations to DVRs to streaming services, Mike’s enjoyed working with some of the industry’s most talented teams in crafting cutting-edge products and services.
 He is a passionate advocate of cord-cutting and over-the-air television as well as dark chocolate raspberry M&M’s.

 In 2003 Mike was on the founding team of TGC, a multi-national company bringing the magic of DVRs to the Greater China market.
 (Mike is obligated to note that TGC is not an acronym for Tastes Great Candies.
 Really, it’s not.
 Neither is it an acronym for TiVo Greater China.)
 At TGC, Mike’s responsibilities expanded to providing both M&M’s and soft drinks.
 He was also responsible for TGC America’s engineering organization, providing direction to the R&D group at TGC Shanghai, and overseeing the technology roadmap for TGC, Inc as a whole.